-Van Gogh Primary will admit 90 children for each new year group that enters the school in Reception.
+Van Gogh Primary will admit 60 children for each new year group that enters the school in Reception.
 Where there are more applicants than places available, places will be allocated according to the following criteria, which are stated in order of priority:

-- 1 Looked after children: children who are in the care of a Local Authority or provided with accommodation by a Local Authority in the exercise of their social services functions at the time of making an application to the school; and children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special quardianship order); and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2 Siblings: applicants with another child from the same family already at the school who is expected to be on the roll of the school in September 2022.
+1 Looked after children:

+- children who are in the care of a Local Authority or provided with accommodation by a Local Authority in the exercise of their social services functions at the time of making an application to the school; children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special quardianship order); and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2 Siblings: applicants with another child from the same family already at the school who is expected to be on the roll of the school in September 2024.
 'Sibling' is defined as a full, half or step brother or sister living at the same home address.
-It also includes an adopted or fostered child living at the same home address and dependent on the same primary carer. - 3 Medical and/or social reasons: applicants must provide at least two pieces of written evidence of professional support which should be submitted with their application.
+It also includes an adopted or fostered child living at the same home address and dependent on the same primary carer.

+3 Medical and/or social reasons: applicants must provide at least two pieces of written evidence of professional support which should be submitted with their application.
 Applications must set out the particular reasons why Van Gogh Primary is the most suitable school and what difficulties would occur if the child had to go elsewhere.
 Any such applications will be considered objectively by the admissions committee of the school based on the evidence provided.

-- 4 Children of staff at the school: - applications for children of staff at the school.
-The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6fte (21 hours support staff / 16.5 hours teaching staff) and have been employed at Van Gogh Primary for at least 3 years at the time of submitting the application (ie, for September 2022 entry, their employment must have started no later than September 2018). - 5 Distance: proximity of the child's home to the school, measured using a straight line from the home address (as identified by the mapping software) to a midpoint between the Hackford and Mostyn sites with those living nearest accorded the highest priority.
+4 Children of staff at the school:

+- applications for children of staff at the school.
+The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6fte (21 hours support staff / 16.5 hours teaching staff) and either have been employed at the school for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2020) or have been recruited to fill a vacant post at the school for which there is a demonstrable skill shortage. - 5 Distance: proximity of the child's home to the school, measured using a straight line from the home address (as identified by the mapping software) to a midpoint between the Hackford and Mostyn sites with those living nearest accorded the highest priority.